turbonemesis/constitution/CONSTITUTION.md

 ### Article V - Legislative Branch

+The Legislative Branch of {OrgAbbreviation} shall consist only of a "Senate", containing all active voting members or "Senators".

 #### Section 1 – Name

 The Legislative Branch shall be referred to hereafter as the “Senate”.

 #### Section 2 – Obligation

-A. Each Senator’s prime obligation shall be to represent the interests of his or her team.
+A. Each Senator’s prime obligation shall be to represent the software interests of his or her team.

-B. Any member of the Senate may submit legislation in the form of one or more new "proposal(s)".
+B. Any member of the Senate may submit legislation in the form of one or more "software proposal(s)", hereafter referred to as "proposal(s)".

 #### Section 3 - Meetings

 A. General meetings are to be held at a reasonable time and location at least once per year.
 At least 48 hours notice shall be given to all active voting members prior to any meeting.
 Only a member of the Senate may officially call meetings.
-Any member including those not part of the Senate may join these meetings upon invitation only.
+Any member including those not part of the Senate may join these meetings upon invitation.

 B. It is recommended that official senate meetings be carried out in accordance with Robert’s Rules of Order, (the latest version) although this is not a hard requirement.